kanopy-platform/drone-extension-router/README.md

-# drone-convert
+# drone-extension-router

 WIP...

-Conversion extension for Drone that supports various pipieline mutations.
+Drone extension server that is capable of routing different kinds of [extension requests](https://docs.drone.io/extensions/overview/) from the Drone server.

 ## Testing